Competencies

 Reduction before April 1, 2014

-If the request for review was filed in the official language of a member state and if the opponent has their domicile (or registered office) in that state, or is a national of that state with their domicile abroad, and that state has an official language other than German, English, or French, the official fee may be reduced by 20 % (A14 RFees).
+If the petition for review was filed in the official language of a member state and if the opponent has his domicile (or head office) in that state, or if he is a national of that state residing abroad, and if that state has an official language other than German, English or French, the fee may be reduced by 20% (A14 RFR).

-The reduction will only be granted if the translation is provided at the earliest together with the request for review (G6/91).
+The reduction will only be granted if the translation is provided at the earliest at the same time as the petition for review (G6/91).

-For filings (entering the national phase) as of April 1, 2014, no reduction is possible (« Decision of the Administrative Council of December 13, 2013 amending Rule 6 of the Implementing Regulations to the European Patent Convention and Article 14(1) of the Rules relating to Fees« , OJ 2014, A4).
+For applications filed (entering the national phase) from April 1, 2014, no reduction is possible (« Decision of the Administrative Council of 13 December 2013 amending Rule 6 of the Implementing Regulations to the European Patent Convention and Article 14(1) of the Rules relating to Fees« , OJ 2014, A4).

-The request for review has no suspensive effect (A112a(3) EPC).
+The petition for review has no suspensive effect (A112bis(3) EPC).

-• when examining requests for review (admissibility) and rejecting those that are manifestly inadmissible or unfounded;
+• when examining the petitions for review (admissibility) and when rejecting those that are clearly inadmissible or unfounded;

-• during the substantive examination of the request.
+• when analyzing the substance of the petition.

-• this composition is in fact the same as for admissibility, but supplemented by 2 legally qualified members (A2(3) RPBA).
+• this formation is actually the same as for admissibility, but supplemented by 2 legally qualified members (A2(3) RPBA).

-The chair is held by a legally qualified member.
+The presidency is held by a legally qualified member.

 Principle

-The Enlarged Board of Appeal examines whether the request contains irregularities (see below).
+The Enlarged Board examines whether the petition contains any irregularities (see below).

-If irregularities exist and can no longer be corrected, the request for review is rejected as inadmissible (R108(1) EPC and R108(2) EPC).
+If irregularities exist and can no longer be corrected, the petition for review is rejected as being inadmissible (R108(1) EPC and R108(2) EPC).

-If such a rejection is not voted unanimously, the request is referred to the Enlarged Board of Appeal without an opinion on the merits in the composition of 5 members (A17 RPBA).
+If such a rejection is not voted unanimously, the petition is referred to the Enlarged Board without an opinion on the merits in the formation of 5 members (A17 RPBA).

-Irregularities to be corrected within the time limit for filing the request
+Irregularities to be corrected within the time limit for filing the petition

-Initially, the EPO verifies (R108(1) EPC) the compliance of the request with the provisions relating to:
+Initially, the EPO verifies (R108(1) EPC) the compliance of the petition with the provisions relating to:

 • the validity of the grounds invoked (A112bis(2) EPC),

-• the sufficient presentation of the grounds, facts and evidence in the request (R107(2) EPC),
+• the sufficient presentation of the grounds, facts and evidence in the petition (R107(2) EPC),

-• the presentation of the objection regarding the substantial procedural violation at the appeal stage (R106 EPC), or if the criminal act is established (R105 EPC),
+• the presentation of the objection relating to the substantial defect at the appeal stage (R106 EPC), or if the criminal offense is established (R105 EPC)

 These irregularities may/must be corrected within the time limit for filing the petition for review (i.e., 2 months from the notification of the decision, R108(1) EPC).

-At this stage of the proceedings, any other parties do not participate (R109(3) EPC).
+At this stage of the procedure, any other parties do not participate (R109(3) EPC).

-If, at the end of the time limit for filing the petition for review, irregularities remain, the petition for review is rejected as inadmissible (R108(1) EPC).
+If at the end of the time limit for filing the petition for review, there are still irregularities, the petition for review is rejected as being inadmissible (R108(1) EPC).

-Irregularity to be corrected within a set time limit
+Irregularity to be corrected within a specified time limit

-If the request contains no irregularities as mentioned above, the request is then examined on its merits.
+If the petition does not contain any of the irregularities mentioned above, the petition is then examined as to its substance.

 Procedure